codeclimate/codeclimate-rubocop/config/contents/style/identical_conditional_branches.md

 ### Safety:

-Auto-correction is unsafe because changing the order of method invocations may change the behaviour of the code.
+Auto-correction is unsafe because changing the order of method invocations may change the behavior of the code.
 For example:

 ```ruby
 if method_that_modifies_global_state # 1